-Most people think of losing weight as a way to reduce knee pain, but dropping just a few pounds can go a long way toward helping your reducing hip pain, too.
+Most people think of losing weight as a way to reduce knee pain, but dropping just a few pounds can go a long way toward helping you to reduce hip pain, too.
 Your hips are weight-bearing joints, just like your knees.
 When you’re overweight, your hips need to support those extra pounds, carrying them while you walk and climb stairs and lifting them when you stand or pivot.
-If you’re overweight or obese (and about two-thirds of us are), losing weight can be a really effective way to preserve your hips, your knees and other weight-bearing joints.
+If you’re overweight or obese (and about two-thirds of us are), losing weight can be a really effective way to preserve your hips, knees, and other weight-bearing joints.
 Plus, it’s good for your overall health, too.

 Don’t let your hip pain keep you from doing the things you love.
-Dr. Van Thiel helps patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, Beloit and Algonquin to find out the cause of their hip pain, providing customized care to relieve your symptoms and improve your ability to move.
+Dr. Van Thiel helps patients from all over Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, and Beloit to find out the cause of their hip pain, providing customized care to relieve their symptoms and improve their ability to move.